Gary-Burke/quizmaster/README.md

 The primary functions used on this application are:

+- `print_categories()`
+    -  Prints the heading 'Categories:' and lists all of the categories.
 - `choose_category()`
     - Ask user to choose a category from a list and validates the data input.
 - `get_player_name()`